nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/ssh-to-the-VM.md

 !!! info "How to Update Security Group(s) on a Running VM?"
     Following [this guide](../access-and-security/security-groups.md#update-security-groups-to-a-running-vm),
-    you'll be able to attach any newly created security group(s) with all the required rules to a running VM.
+    you'll be able to attach created security group(s) with all the required rules to a running VM.

-Restart once the xrdp server to make sure all the above changes are reflected:
+Restart the xrdp server to make sure all the above changes are reflected:

     sudo systemctl restart xrdp

 ### Testing the RDP Connection

-Now, you should now be able to connect to the Ubuntu VM via xrdp.
+You should now be able to connect to the Ubuntu VM via xrdp.

 #### Testing the RDP Connection on Windows